-PAR is range of light that is emitted from the bulb that is measured within the range of 400-700 nanometers (nm) but confusingly enough is not a measurement unit in itself.
+PAR is the range of light that is emitted from the bulb that is measured within the range of 400-700 nanometers (nm) but confusingly enough is not a measurement unit in itself.
 It serves as a point of reference to show if a light is within the spectrum to trigger the photosynthesis in your plants.
 If the light that you use is too far-red or ultra-violet (outside the 400-700nm), it can create adverse effects on your plants such as stunted growth or heat burn.
-You want to be sure that your plants are receiving consistent spectrum across the entire
+You want to be sure that all of your plants are receiving a consistent spectrum.

 2. PPFD (Photosynthetic Photon Flux Density)

 The PPF is the most important thing to consider when determining how many lights are needed in your grow space.
 The PPF is the bulb’s “horsepower”.
 It is the mathematical number of photons per second that are coming out of the light at the point of source per second.
 This measurement is the way that you can ensure that your plants are receiving the light that they need to thrive.

 It is important to note that there are planes of PPFD.
 PPF is the amount of light being emitted by the source and the density (the PPFD) is the amount of light in a certain spot of the room.
 The PPFD pertains to the plants directly under the light source.
 There are varying planes of PPFD as you move further away from the light.
 It is like a flashlight in complete darkness.
 The closer to the source the higher the density of light, as you move away from the light the intensity diminishes but the area of coverage increases.